Niche Zero Review: The Cult Favourite Grinder Examined

 The 63mm Mazzer-designed conical burrs

 The burrs are the heart of any grinder, and the Niche uses 63mm conicals designed with Mazzer, an Italian company that's been making commercial grinders since 1948.
-These burrs produce what I'd call classic espresso character: full body, syrupy mouthfeel, good crema, forgiving extraction.
+These burrs produce what we'd call classic espresso character: full body, syrupy mouthfeel, good crema, forgiving extraction.

 The grind consistency is remarkably good for a conical burr set.
 Less clumping than cheaper alternatives, tighter particle size distribution, fewer fines clogging extraction.
 In side-by-side tests against the Baratza Sette 270, the Niche produces slightly sweeter, more forgiving shots.
 The Sette grinds faster but sounds like a dentist's drill.